-- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state of care outside England and ceased to be in care as a result of being adopted. - 2.
-Children who live within the designated area of the school, as defined by Cornwall Council, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the date from which-admission is required.
+1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state of care outside England and ceased to be in care as a result of being adopted.

+2. Children whose parents/carers are employed at the school on a permanent basis.